 7. Wash the Baby

-This was one of Z’s favourites when she was very young -we kept her baby bath and used it so she could wash her dollies instead.
+This was one of Z’s favourite sensory play activities when she was very young – we kept her baby bath and used it so she could wash her dollies instead.
 If you don’t have dolls, just use animal figurines (or even cars) instead.